VDA5050/VDA5050/VDA5050_EN.md

 Term | Definition
 ---|---
-Moving | Any change in the spatial position or orientation of the vehicle or its components.
-This includes the motion of wheels, load handling devices, or the vehicle body.
+Moving | Any change in the spatial position or orientation of the mobile robot or its components.
+This includes the motion of wheels, load handling devices, or the mobile robot body.
-Driving | The vehicle is considered to be driving when any component of its velocity vector (translational or rotational) is non-zero.
+Driving | The mobile robot is considered to be driving when any component of its velocity vector (translational or rotational) is non-zero.
-Automatic Driving | The vehicle is driving without human intervention.
+Automatic Driving | The mobile robot is driving without human intervention.
-Manual Driving | The vehicle is driving with human intervention.
+Manual Driving | The mobile robot is driving with human intervention.

 # 5 Process and content of communication

-There are at least the following participants for the operation of AGVs:
+There are at least the following participants for the operation of DTS:

-- The operator of the AGV system provides basic information
+- The operator of the DTS provides basic information
-- The master control organizes and manages the operation
+- The fleet control organizes and manages the operation
-- The AGV carries out the orders
+- The mobile robot carries out the orders

 Figure 2 describes the communication content during the operational phase.
-During implementation or modification, the AGV and master control are manually configured.
+During implementation or modification, the mobile robot and the fleet control are manually configured.

 ![Figure 2 Structure of the Information Flow](./assets/information_flow_VDA5050.png)
 >Figure 2 Structure of the Information Flow

-During the implementation phase, the driverless transport systems (DTS) consisting of master control and AGVs is set up.
+During the implementation phase, the DTS consisting of fleet control and mobile robots is set up.
-The necessary framework conditions are defined by the operator and the required information is either entered manually by them or stored in the master control by importing from other systems.
+The necessary framework conditions are defined by the operator and the required information is either entered manually by them or stored in the fleet control by importing from other systems.
 Essentially, this concerns the following content:

 - Definition of routes:
-Using the Layout Interchange Format (LIF), routes can be imported to the master control.
-The LIF is a file format of track layouts for exchange between the integrator of the driverless transport vehicles and a (third-party) master control system (see section 3.1).
+Using the Layout Interchange Format (LIF), routes can be imported to the fleet control.
+The LIF is a file format of track layouts for exchange between the integrator of the driverless transport mobile robots and a (third-party) fleet control system (see section 3.1).
-Alternatively, routes can also be implemented manually in the master control by the operator.
+Alternatively, routes can also be implemented manually in the fleet control by the operator.
-Routes can be one-way streets, restricted for certain vehicle groups (based on the size ratios), etc.
+Routes can be one-way streets, restricted for certain mobile robot groups (based on the size ratios), etc.
 - Route network configuration:
 Within the routes, stations for loading and unloading, battery charging stations, peripheral environments (gates, elevators, barriers), waiting positions, buffer stations, etc. are defined.
-- Vehicle configuration: The physical properties of an AGV (size, available load carrier mounts, etc.) are stored by the operator.
+- Mobile robot configuration: The physical properties of a mobile robot (size, available load carrier mounts, etc.) are stored by the operator.
-The AGV shall communicate this information via the topic `factsheet` in a specific way that is defined in Section [6.17 Topic "Factsheet"](#617-topic-factsheet) of this document.
+The mobile robot shall communicate this information via the topic `factsheet` in a specific way that is defined in Section [6.17 Topic "Factsheet"](#617-topic-factsheet) of this document.

 The configuration of routes and the route network described above are not part of this document.
-They form the basis for enabling order control and driving course assignment by the master control based on this information and the transport requirements to be completed.
+They form the basis for enabling order control and driving course assignment by the fleet control based on this information and the transport requirements to be completed.
-The resulting orders for an AGV are then transferred to the vehicle via an MQTT message broker.
+The resulting orders for a mobile robot are then transferred to the mobile robot via an MQTT message broker.
-This then continuously reports its status to the master control in parallel with the execution of the job.
+This then continuously reports its status to the fleet control in parallel with the execution of the job.
 This is also done using the MQTT message broker.

-Functions of the master control are:
+Functions of the fleet control are:

-- Assignment of orders to the AGVs
+- Assignment of orders to the mobile robots
-- Route calculation and guidance of the AGVs (taking into account the limitations of the individual physical properties of each AGV, e.g., size, maneuverability, etc.)
+- Route calculation and guidance of the mobile robots (taking into account the limitations of the individual physical properties of each mobile robot, e.g., size, maneuverability, etc.)
 - Detection and resolution of blockages ("deadlocks")
 - Energy management: Charging orders can interrupt transfer orders
 - Traffic control: Buffer routes and waiting positions